Chapter 6: Running the First-Level Analysis

 So far, all of these variables are known - Y is measured from the data, and x1 and x2 are made by convolving the HRF and the timing onsets.
 Since matrix algebra is used to set up the design matrix and estimate the beta weights, the orientations are turned ninety degrees: Normally we think of the time axis as going from left to right, but instead it is depicted as going from top to bottom.
 In other words, the onset of the run begins at the top of the timecourse.

 The next part of the GLM equation is the beta weights, which we represent with B1 and B2.
 These represent our estimate of the amount the HRF needs to be scaled for each regressor to best match the original data in Y - hence the name “beta weights”.
 The last term in this equation is E, which represents the residuals, or the difference between our ideal time series model and the data after estimating the beta weights.
 If the model is a good fit, the residuals will decrease, and one or more of the beta weights are more likely to be statistically significant.
-The correspondence of the GLM to the fMRI model you created is illustrated in the animation below.

 Examining the Output